-Steve Chien “Timeline-based Scheduling, Spatial coverage scheduling, and scheduling with Geometric constraints”
+Steve Chien “Timeline-based Scheduling and Spatial coverage scheduling”

 Lecture 1 will cover timeline-based scheduling using a case study of the Earth Observing One mission.
 We will cover ground-based observation scheduling with thermal, visibility, maneuver, and data volume constraints.
 We will then cover onboard mission scheduling with CPU, RAM and continuous planning issues.
 Finally we will survey applications of these technologies to automated operations of multiple, networked, space, air, marine, ground assets.